 Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

-Regent Pacific Group has applied the principles of The Corporate Governance Code (the “CG Code”) contained in Appendix 14 to The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”) in a manner consistent with best practices of a listed issuer.
+Regent Pacific Group has applied the principles of the Corporate Governance Code (the “CG Code”) contained in Appendix C1 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”) in a manner consistent with best practices of a listed issuer.
 The primary responsibility for performing the corporate governance functions for the Company, as referred to in the terms of reference set out in Code Provision A.2.1 of the CG Code, rests with the Board of Directors, with the full support of the Company's company secretary and its executive management.

 A detailed Corporate Governance Report is included in the Company's Annual Report.